contentauth/c2pa-python/docs/tmn-wip-docs/settings.md

 - The `set()` and `update()` methods can be chained for sequential configuration.
 - When using multiple configuration methods, later calls override earlier ones (last wins).
 - Use the `with` statement for automatic resource cleanup.
-- Only JSON format is supported for settings in the Python SDK.

 ```py
 from c2pa import Settings